outsinre/outsinre.github.com/_posts/2024-12-23-sslkeylogfile.md

 1. Capture TLS traffic on client side.

-   Clients like mitmproxy (TLS proxy), `openssl s_client`, cURL, Firefox, Chrome, etc. all supports "SSLKEYLOGFILE".
+   Clients like mitmproxy (TLS proxy), `openssl s_client`, cURL, Firefox, Chrome, etc. all natively support "SSLKEYLOGFILE".
 So, we just need to set this variable before launching the client and before capturing the TLS traffic.
 2. Capture TLS traffic on Nginx side.

    Nginx by default does not provide the ability to dump the TLS (Pre)MasterSecret.
 We have to hack the OpenSSL library.
    1. Make use of 3rd-party Nginx modules like [nginx-sslkeylog](https://github.com/tiandrey/nginx-sslkeylog).
 There is another similar patch available at [PATCH SSL: Added SSLKEYLOGFILE key material to debug logging](https://mailman.nginx.org/pipermail/nginx-devel/2024-January/W5CRPNYOC72XXFF45KQSD3VNNMGJ4WMR.html).
-   2. Preload [sslkeylog.c](#sslkeylog.c).
+   2. Preload [sslkeylog.c](#sslkeylogc).
 Compared to method 2.1, it does not require patching and building.
-It uses [LD_PRELOAD](https://man7.org/linux/man-pages/man8/ld.so.8.html) to preload a new shared library that could dump TLS (Pre)MasterSecret if "SSLKEYLOGFILE" is present.
+It uses [LD_PRELOAD](https://man7.org/linux/man-pages/man8/ld.so.8.html) to preload a newly built shared library that could dump TLS (Pre)MasterSecret if "SSLKEYLOGFILE" is present.
 3. Make use of [GDB to read TLS (Pre)MasterSecret from core dump](https://security.stackexchange.com/a/80174/248863).

+This post focuses on the method 2.2.

 # sslkeylog.c #

-In this section, I will build a shared library "libsslkeylog.so" from [sslkeylog.c](https://github.com/Lekensteyn/wireshark-notes/tree/master/src).
+In this section, I will build a shared library "libsslkeylog.so" from GitHub repo [sslkeylog.c](https://github.com/Lekensteyn/wireshark-notes/tree/master/src).
 The shared library can dump TLS (Pre)MasterSecret if it is preloaded to Nginx and the environment variable "SSLKEYLOGFILE" is imported into "nginx.conf".

 I will use Nginx's derivation Kong Gateway and Docker image to demonstrate the details.

 ## Compose Dockerfile ##

 The Dockerfile is available at [sslkeylogfile.Dockerfile](https://gist.github.com/outsinre/bde97c641b1830bb2d4207176ab29969).

-In the build stage, the script [sslkeylog.sh](#decrypt-curl-traffic) is used to verify the built object "libsslkeylog.so".
+In the build stage, the script [sslkeylog.sh](#decrypt-curl-traffic) is used to verify the shared library "libsslkeylog.so".

 ```
 ./sslkeylog.sh curl -sI https://www.google.com
 ```

-The test output from the [building process](#build-image) is as follows.
+The test output from the [building process](#build-custom-image) is as follows.

 ```
 #7 1.555 + ./sslkeylog.sh curl -sI https://www.google.com